Benoit485/linky2jsonorinfluxdb/README.md

 You can activate and configure InfluxDb

+### Cron

+You can set cron for execute automatic every days.

+You only need to create link from file to cron dir.

+`ln -s /opt/linky2jsonorinfluxdb/cron.d-conf /etc/cron.d/linky`

+Or copy file and edit this if you want cron another this than at 05:00.

 ### Cookie : internalAuthId
 You need to find this cookie for connection can work.